eCommerce SEO Freelancer — More Organic Traffic, More Sales and Less Paid Ad Spend

-eCommerce SEO Is Not Generic SEO and Generic SEO Will Not Cut It
+eCommerce SEO Is Not Generic SEO and Generic SEO Will Not Cut It in 2026

 A standard SEO approach applied to an online store causes more problems than it solves.
-Generic SEO does not account for the fact that a store with five thousand products has five thousand pages that all need to be crawlable, indexable, unique, and optimised without creating duplicate content that splits ranking signals across pages that are nearly identical.
+Generic SEO does not account for the fact that a store with five thousand products has five thousand pages that all need to be crawlable, indexable, unique and optimised without creating duplicate content that splits ranking signals across pages that are nearly identical.

 What eCommerce SEO Covers for Your Store